stevenjlho/leetcode/solutions/695. Max Area of Island/README.md

 ## Approach

-1. Initialize `maxArea` to 0 to keep track of the largest island area found.
+1. Initialize a variable `maxArea` to store the maximum area found.
 2. Loop through each cell in the grid:
-    - If the cell value is '1', it's part of an unvisited island.
+    - If a cell contains `1`, it's part of an island.
+This triggers a DFS call to explore this island fully.
-    - Use DFS (via `getArea`) starting from this cell to calculate the island's area.
-    - Update `maxArea` with the maximum of `maxArea` and the area returned by `getArea`.
-3. In the `getArea` function, which performs DFS:
+    - After each DFS call, update `maxArea` if the calculated area is larger.
+3. Depth-First Search (DFS) Function - `getArea`:
-    - Check if the current cell is out of bounds or water ('0'); if so, return 0.
+    - Check for out-of-bounds conditions or if the current cell is water (`0`).
+If so, return `0` as there's no island area to add.
-    - Mark the current cell as visited by setting it to '0'.
+    - Set the current cell (`grid[i][j]`) to `0` to avoid revisiting.
-    - Recursively explore adjacent cells (up, down, left, right) and sum their areas.
-    - Return the sum of the areas from all directions plus 1 for the current cell.
+    - Explore all four directions (up, down, left, right) from the current cell.
+The sum of `1` (for the current cell) and the areas returned from these recursive calls gives the total area of the island.

 ## Complexity